The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 - No more smoking!
 Tobacco use makes managing your health so much more difficult AND it increases your life insurance rates significantly.

-We have plenty more tips for saving on premium over age 50.
+I have plenty more tips for saving on premium over age 50.
 Check it out!

 Let’s Get Your Life Covered